yuummmer/fairy-core/CONTRIBUTING.md

 If you’re new, look for issues labeled `good first issue` or `help wanted` in the issue tracker.

+### Contributing rulepacks (recommended starting point)

+Most community contributions will be rulepacks (rules + tiny fixtures), which live in separate **CC0** repositories.

+**Official rulepack repos:**
+- GEO: `fairy-rulepacks-geo` (CC0)

+**Where to contribute what:**
+- If you want to add or improve repository-specific checks (e.g., GEO / ENA): contribute in the relevant rulepack repo.
+- If you need a new rule type / engine capability to support a rulepack: contribute here in `fairy-core`.

+If you’re not sure where something belongs, open an issue and we’ll route it.
 ---

 ## Getting started

 1. **Find or open an issue**
    - Check the [issue tracker](../../issues) for something interesting.
    - New contributors: start with `good first issue` or `help wanted`.
    - For new ideas, open an issue to discuss before you start coding.

 2. **Fork and clone the repository**
    - Fork this repo on GitHub.
    - Clone your fork locally: